 Introduction / History

-What are Their Lives Like?
+What Are Their Lives Like?

+Today they are more or less accepted, particularly among other uprooted Bengali Hindu settlements.
 Their cultural life is very much like an average Bengali.
-They are hard-working, very lively, enthusiastic and conscious of their own identity.
-They were also very honest but after the division of India there has been great deterioration.
-Their economic condition is very bad.
-Average literacy is observed among them.
-The number of people with higher education has not been high.
-They are engaged in all kinds of professions but those living in villages are engaged in agriculture.
-A very small number of their population is doing government and private jobs.
+They are hard-working, very lively, enthusiastic, and conscious of their own identity.
+They are also honest, but after the division of India there has been a deterioration in their community.
+Their economic condition is very poor.
+Their literacy rate is average.
+The number of people with higher education is low.
+They are engaged in all kinds of professions but those living in villages are engaged in agriculture and animal husbandry.
+A small number of their population is working for the government or for private companies.

-What are Their Beliefs?
+What Are Their Beliefs?

-What are Their Needs?
+What Are Their Needs?